19mddil/JWT-MultiUser-Authentication-API/README.md

 python3 manage.py runserver
 ```
 ## About
-I was creating a medical system project where at a point I had to create two users who are doctor and paitent and I also intended to use jwt token authentication system.
-I was able to do it after some research and logical coding and the details can be found in my website.
+I was creating a medical system project where at a point I had to create two users who are doctor and paitent and I also intended to use jwt token authentication system for both users authentication in same project.
+I was able to do it after some research and logical coding and how I did that the details can be found in my website where I tried to explain.
 ## User as Doctor or Paitent Authentication JWT(Signup and Login)
 ### Register a Paitent
 <http://127.0.0.1:8000/api/signup/paitent/>